Chaotikum/icebox-service/README.md

 * https://iceboxservice.docs.apiary.io/

 ## Projects using the service
-Diese Projekte sind nicht offiziel supported.
+These projects are not officially supported.
 Run at your own risk and stuff.

 * Touch-Client für den Pi auf dem Kühlschrank
   * https://github.com/MotieDesign101/IceBoxTouch